 Step 3.
 Resolving the Pinpointed Issue

-If you got poor results on the network speed tests (1-3 above) follow these steps:
+If you see poor results on the network speed tests (1-3 above) follow these steps:

-- Plug into the modem with a ethernet cable instead of using wifi.
+- Plug into the modem with an ethernet cable instead of using wifi.

 Common ways to upgrade system and browser software:

 In rare cases, the above doesn't solve the problems you see and there are some other issues that can be diagnosed and resolved.